hardyboyz/simple_framework/README.md

 # simple_framework
-created by hardyboyz, for UiTM final projects only.
+created by hardyboyz, created especially for Unisel students for their final projects only.